georgemarsh1809/georgemarsh1809/README.md

 ---

-I build production systems that turn messy, fragmented data into something a team can actually use to make decisions.
-Usually that means ETL pipelines, operational dashboards, and the infrastructure underneath them.

-Sometimes it means getting a spreadsheet to behave...
+My best and favourite work is building complete systems, and owning the full problem space.
+Not just components handed off to someone else's stack, but the whole thing: data pipelines, backend logic, cloud infrastructure, and the interface that makes the output usable by the people who use it.

+The part I find most interesting is the beginning, the 0-1 phase, when the problem is not yet well-defined, and the real work is figuring out what you are actually trying to solve and the shape of the solution.
-Most recently I delivered an end-to-end data platform as sole engineer for a UK transport company — fully remote, no senior above me, from pipeline architecture to cloud deployment to React frontend.

-Before that, 5 years at CGI UK keeping a national government platform running for 30k+ daily users.
+Most recently I was the sole engineer on an end-to-end data platform for a UK transport company.
+Remote-first, no senior above me, owning everything from pipeline and system architecture to cloud deployment to the React frontend.
+Before that, 5 years at CGI in production operations and DevOps, keeping a national government platform running for 30k+ daily users.

-I also run **GBM Group**, a small consultancy helping ops-heavy businesses replace fragmented reporting with systems that actually work.
+I also run **GBM Group**, a small consultancy that helps ops-heavy businesses replace fragmented reporting with infrastructure they can trust.

-And I'm currently building in the agentic AI space — RAG pipelines, LangGraph orchestration, self-correcting retrieval systems.
+Lately most of my energy goes into agentic AI: RAG pipelines, LangGraph orchestration, and retrieval systems that can evaluate and correct their own outputs.
+That is where the engineering becomes most interesting to me right now.

-Outside of engineering: I play a lot of chess, make and DJ Drum and Bass as **Baxtr**, and spend time thinking about consciousness, technology, and what it means to build things that serve people rather than the other way around.
+Away from the keyboard: chess, DJ/producer, and the rest of my time thinking about consciousness, philosophy, societla systems, and what it means to build things that serve people rather than damage the world.

 ---

 ## Toolbox

 **Languages**
-`Python` `JavaScript` `TypeScript` `SQL` `Bash`
+`Python` `TypeScript` `JavaScript` `SQL` `Bash`

+**AI / Agentic**
+`LangGraph` `LlamaIndex` `RAG` `Claude API` `Pydantic` `Voyage embeddings`

+**Backend**
+`FastAPI` `Node.js` `Express` `REST APIs` `Auth0` `Pytest`

 **Frontend**
-`React` `Vite` `Zustand` `Recharts` `Responsive UI`
+`React` `Vite` `Tailwind` `Zustand` `Recharts`

-**Backend**
-`FastAPI` `Node.js` `Express` `REST APIs` `OAuth (Auth0)` `Pytest`

 **Data**
-`PostgreSQL` `BigQuery` `MySQL` `Neon`
+`PostgreSQL` `BigQuery`

-**DevOps & Infra**
+**Infra & DevOps**
-`AWS` `Docker` `Azure CLI` `CI/CD` `Linux` `Git`
+`AWS (ECS Fargate, ECR, S3, IAM)` `Terraform` `Docker` `GitHub Actions` `Linux` `Git`

 **Platforms**
-`Fly.io` `Netlify` `Cloudflare R2` `Postman`
+`Fly.io` `Netlify` `Cloudflare R2` `Neon`

 ---